 6. Dairy – grass-fed, raw, fermented and whole fat only: Optional.
 Goats and sheep were among the first domesticated animals by the Neolithic farmers around 10,000 to 11,000 years ago, while cows were speculated to be domesticated about 7,000 to 8,000 years ago.
 One theory of the pervasive intolerance of cow dairy in the western world is believed to be caused by the breeding of A1 cows instead of A2 cows.
 A1 milk contains the amino acid histidine whereas A2 milk contains proline at the same position of the amino acid structure.
 Scientists believe a gene mutation is thought to have occurred around the time of domestication in different parts of Europe, whereas the mutation does not appear to have taken place in African and Asian domestication.

-Another theory is that pasteurization is to blame and that people who cannot tolerate pasteurized dairy can consume raw dairy without a problem.
+Another theory is that pasteurization is to blame and that people who cannot tolerate pasteurized dairy can consume raw dairy without a problem due to the enzyme lactase staying in tact.
 People do often tolerate goat and sheep’s milk without any problem and is recommended if there is any sensitivity.
 Grass-fed whey protein powder and butter from cows is often tolerated by those with a sensitivity, however goat versions of both can be purchased.
-Gouda and brie are the top recommended cheeses due to their high vitamin K2 content, important for getting calcium into the bones instead of the arteries. *Due to chemical contamination in the fat content in animals – especially milk – I do not recommend buying any commercial dairy products.
-Small, isolated farms with grass-fed dairy would be best choice, otherwise skip it.
+Gouda and brie are the top recommended cheeses due to their high vitamin K2 content, important for getting calcium into the bones instead of the arteries. *Due to chemical contamination in the fat content in animals – especially milk – I do not recommend buying any commercial feedlot dairy products.
+Small, isolated farms with grass-fed dairy would be best choice or from other countries like Ireland and Germany, otherwise skip it.

 7. No refined sugar, artificial sugar, artificial colors or words you cannot pronounce: Eat food from the land, not from the laboratory.